Soft-Condensed-Matter/Monte-Carlo/README.md

 * MC_HS.f90
   - Hard-sphere fluid in three dimensions simulated with Monte Carlo using the Metropolis alghorithm.
 Within the code the radial distribution function, pressure and compressibility factor averages are computed.
 The code also makes a file with frames that are used to build a the simulation movie with vmd.

+* MC_SW.f90
+  - Square-well fluid in three dimensions simulated with Monte Carlo using the Metropolis alghorithm.
+Within the code the density profile is computed.
+The code also makes a file with frames that are used to build a the simulation movie with vmd.

 ## Compile
 ```bash
 Serial: